evilsocket/opensnitch/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or videos to help explain your problem.
 It may help to understand the issue much better.

 **Additional context**
 Add any other context about the problem here.